Mivg/SLED/README.md

 # SLED
 The official repository for <i>Efficient Long-Text Understanding Using Short-Text Models</i> [(Ivgi et al., 2022)](https://arxiv.org/abs/2208.00748.pdf), to appear in <b>Transactions of the Association for Computational Linguistics (TACL) 2023 </b>.

-SLED models use pretrained, short-range encoder-decoder models, and apply them over. long-text inputs by splitting the input into multiple overlapping chunks, encoding each independently and perform fusion-in-decoder.
+SLED models use pretrained, short-range encoder-decoder models, and apply them over long-text inputs by splitting the input into multiple overlapping chunks, encoding each independently, and performing fusion-in-decoder.

 ## Data
-The data for this paper is hosted on the dataset hub [here](https://huggingface.co/datasets/tau/sled).
+The data for this paper are hosted on the HuggingFace Hub [here](https://huggingface.co/datasets/tau/sled).
-It is based on the [SCROLLS dataset](https://huggingface.co/datasets/tau/scrolls) ([paper](https://arxiv.org/pdf/2201.03533.pdf)), the [SQuAD 1.1 dataset](https://huggingface.co/datasets/squad) ([paper](https://arxiv.org/pdf/1606.05250.pdf)) and the [HotpotQA dataset](https://huggingface.co/datasets/hotpot_qa) ([paper](https://arxiv.org/pdf/1809.09600.pdf)).
+The dataset is based on the [SCROLLS dataset](https://huggingface.co/datasets/tau/scrolls) ([paper](https://arxiv.org/pdf/2201.03533.pdf)), the [SQuAD 1.1 dataset](https://huggingface.co/datasets/squad) ([paper](https://arxiv.org/pdf/1606.05250.pdf)), and the [HotpotQA dataset](https://huggingface.co/datasets/hotpot_qa) ([paper](https://arxiv.org/pdf/1809.09600.pdf)).
-It doesn't contain any unpublished data, but includes the configuration needed for the paper.
+It doesn't contain any unpublished data.
+It includes the configuration needed for the paper.

-Usage example :
+Usage example:
 ```python
 from datasets import load_dataset
 qasper = load_dataset("tau/sled","qasper")